We recommend the following minimum specifications for accessing Power Homeschool courses.

 Students have the ability to gain extra help through the help tab.
 This provides resources like extra help videos, the course may also include an on-screen textbook, and have short problem solving Help Videos that help explain how to do a particular kind of problem.
 Students can access these by logging into the student interface.

 Software Configuration – There may be a problem with an incorrect software configuration.
 Students are welcome to use the latest versions of major browsers, however we recommend using the Acellus App.
 Make sure to check out the Technical Specifications page to be sure that the devices your student is using to access their courses is using supported software.
 Also, check to make sure your student is using the latest version of the App.

 Browser’s cache is filled up – To minimize loading and buffering times browsers will often cache up on data.
 If students watch multiple videos, the browsers they are using may cache up more data than their computers can hold and still function smoothly.
 If this happens the videos may not play, therefore allowing performance to suffer.
 There are a few steps you can take to make sure your browser is not filled up.

 - Clear the browsers Cache – To find the instructions to do this, search by doing a quick search on the search engine you’re using.

 - Use another device to access courses

-*Note: If you are using the Acellus App, clear the cache on Internet Explorer for Windows, on Safari for Mac or iOS, or on the native browser for other devices.
+*Note: If you are using the Acellus App, clear the cache on Microsoft Edge or Internet Explorer for Windows, on Safari for Mac or iOS, or on the native browser for other devices.